Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Lymph node biopsy

 This test shows whether cancer has spread to your bones.
 A small amount of a radioactive substance is injected into a vein.
 It travels through the blood vessels and collects in areas of the bones where there is damage.
 The damaged areas may be from cancer or other conditions, like arthritis.
 The scan takes about 30 minutes.
 If the test shows abnormal areas, you may also have other tests, such as bone X-rays, a CT scan, or an MRI.

 A CT scan is a series of X-rays that are put together by a computer.
 CT scans make images that are much more detailed than regular X-rays.
 The test helps to find if prostate cancer has spread into lymph nodes, the pelvis, or other organs.

 A CT scan is painless.
 It is not invasive.
 You may be asked to hold your breath 1 or more times during the scan.
 You may be asked to drink a contrast dye in the hours before the scan.
 The dye helps to show certain tissues and organs better on the images.

 During the test, you lie still on an exam table.
 The table slides through the center of the CT scanner.
 The scanner directs a beam of X-rays at a certain part of your body.
 A computer uses the data from the X-rays to make a series of pictures.
 The pictures are put together to create a detailed picture.

 An MRI scanner uses large magnets and a computer to make images.
 It is used to view the prostate and other organs and tissues nearby.
 An MRI makes very clear images.

 For this test, you lie still on a table as it passes through a tube-like scanner.
-The scanner sends a type of radio waves at the area of your body to be viewed.
-A computer puts together the data to create a 3-dimensional detailed image of the inside of your body.
+The scanner sends a type of radio wave at the area of your body to be viewed.
+A computer puts together the data to create a detailed image of the inside of your body.
 The technician may use insert a rectal probe to get even better images.
 If a probe is used, you may have some discomfort.